vanviegen/webcentral/README.md

 ### Project types

 1. **Application.** If `webcentral.ini` exists and has a top-level `command` property or `[docker]` section, a server process will will be run from within a Firejail sandbox or Docker container.
-The command is expected to set up an HTTP service on port $PORT (which will always be 8000 when Docker is used).
+The command is expected to set up an HTTP service on port $PORT (which will be 8000 by default when Docker is used).
 This shouldn't take too long, as the incoming HTTP request will be stalled until the server is ready.
     - Firejail is the default option.
 It allows read-only access to system directories of the host system, such as `/bin` and `/usr`, but doesn't expose files like those in your home directory.
     - Docker is selected by creating a `[docker]` section in the .ini-file.
 No files of the host system, except from the project directory itself, will be exposed.
 Instead, a separate Linux distribution is created for the application.
 Generally, this will consume more memory and take a bit longer to start than when using Firejail.
 By default the container will run a pristine Alpine linux image, but options in the `[docker]` section of the .ini-file can be used to change that:
       - `base` sets the Docker base image to start with.